-We had thought that perhaps last year’s reunion would be the last, but members really wanted us to continue!
-So we are delighted to say that this will take place once again at Elvington’s Yorkshire Air Museum the weekend of 15th /16th September with extra-special features.
+We are delighted to announce that the annual reunion will take place once again at Elvington’s Yorkshire Air Museum the weekend of 15th /16th September with extra-special features.

 We are very excited, and privileged, that the famed Vulcan pilot, Squadron Leader Martin Withers DFC will be our after-dinner speaker.
 Martin graduated in law but fell in love with flying at university.
 The highlight of his career with the RAF was when, in the 1982 Falklands war, he piloted the Vulcan XM607 in Operation Black Buck carrying out the longest bombing raid in British history, an 8,000 mile,16 hour round-trip from their base on Ascension Island. (more…)